-- Life goals
+- · Life goals

-- Preferences and interests
+- · Preferences and interests

-- Functional and academic strengths and needs
+- · Functional and academic strengths and needs

 - Needed accommodations

 - Strategies for success

-Postsecondary Goals Related to employment, education/training, and independent living.
+The SOP should include the following information: Postsecondary Goals Related to employment, education/training, and independent living.
 Academic Achievement What the student knows in terms of reading, math, & consumer/personal finance.
 Also, learning skills, e.g., reasoning, communication, and processing.
-Functional Performance Behavior across different environments such as how the student interacts with peers at school, in the community, and at work; issues such as self-care, mobility, self- determination, safety, and executive functioning skills should be addressed.
+Functional Performance Behavior across different environments such as how the student interacts with peers at school, in the community, and at work; issues such as self-care, mobility, self-determination, safety, and executive functioning skills should be addressed.
 Recommended Supports Accommodations, modifications, adaptive devices, compensatory strategies and/or collateral support services the student will need to be successful in postsecondary settings.
-Next Steps Recommendations for attaining postsecondary goals such as attending a college/ career program; meeting with a Division of Rehabilitation Services Counselor and/or the Disability Services Coordinator at their chosen college; meeting with a Community Rehabilitation Provider, keeping a file of current disability documentation, completing employment/apprenticeship applications, etc.
+Next Steps Recommendations for attaining postsecondary goals such as attending a college/career program; meeting with a Division of Rehabilitation Services Counselor and/or the Disability Services Coordinator at their chosen college; meeting with a Community Rehabilitation Provider, keeping a file of current disability documentation, completing employment/apprenticeship applications, etc.